 We do not recommend to freezing this salad.

-Use fresh ingredients.
-It might be tempting to use dry herbs, but the flavor is so much better when using fresh!
+When making this recipe, use fresh ingredients.
+It may be tempting to substitute in dried herbs, but the results are so much better when using fresh!

 Turkish Shepherd Salad